jtsternberg/WordPress-Image-Watermark/README.md

 WordPress Image Watermark
 =========================

 Uses WordPress and Imagick to overlay text on an image and save as a separate image.
+Saving of data is incomplete at the moment.
+Feel free to use at your own risk.

 ### To use this library: